ukatru/dagster-metadata-framework/alembic/README.md

 # Alembic Database Migrations

-This directory contains the [Alembic](https://alembic.sqlalchemy.org/) migration scripts for the Nexus Metadata Framework.
+This directory contains the [Alembic](https://alembic.sqlalchemy.org/) migration scripts for the Nexus Params Framework.
 It manages the schema for parameter injection, connection management, and observability logging.

 ## Initial Repository Provisioning